csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-rate                  // overall downloading limit per worker insecure              // do not check validity of TLS certificates write_indices         // write index.txt and changes.csv openpgp_private_key   // OpenPGP private key (must have no passphrase set, if you want to run the aggregator unattented, e.g. via cron.) openpgp_public_key    // OpenPGP public key passphrase            // passphrase of the OpenPGP key lock_file             // path to lockfile, to stop other instances if one is not done
+rate                  // overall downloading limit per worker insecure              // do not check validity of TLS certificates write_indices         // write index.txt and changes.csv openpgp_private_key   // OpenPGP private key (must have no passphrase set, if
+                      // you want to be able to run unattended, e.g. via cron.) openpgp_public_key    // OpenPGP public key passphrase            // passphrase of the OpenPGP key lock_file             // path to lockfile, to stop other instances if one is not done